 |Midsole||OrthoLite||MEMlex||Altra EGO||Rubberized EVA||Super Rebound Compound|

 |Sole||Contagrip rubber||FriXion XF 2.0 Rubber||DuraTread Rubber||Vibram Megagrip rubber||Vibram TC5+|

 Though the updated version of the Quest 4 is a bit lighter than the previous model, size and bulk are still the drawbacks to these boots.
 For burly expeditions or long hiking missions, or for those who just want more ankle support and overall stability, these are a good option.

 As it goes with most Salomon boots, the Quest 4 is very comfortable right out of the box.
 That said, these boots are substantial.
-In comparison to most of the other models in this review, the Quest 4 feels big on the foot.
+In comparison to other models in our review of thebest women's hiking boots, the Quest 4 feels big on the foot.
 The tongue and ankle are well-padded and cradle the ankle bones much more than a lighter-weight hiker.
 The sizing is similar to the previous model in terms of width and overall size, with a roomy toe box and a heel that is tight enough to lock the foot in place.
 The lacing system is highly adjustable, with three eyelets — one at the ankle joint and two above the foot.
 These are great for creating a precision fit around the foot.